Glamping pods at Oakdown Holiday Park: welcome to the camping space age

 - There’s a cafe serving breakfasts and lunches, and a site shop for all your essentials.

 - If you want to use the family bathrooms in the amenities block take some pound coins to feed the hot water meter.
 You get 15 minutes of hot water in the shower and bath for each pound.
 We only needed £1 to fill a bath for the girls and have two showers.
 There’s no charge in the mens and ladies showers.
-UPDATE: new shower facilities have been added closer to the glamping pods in 2018.
+UPDATE: new shower facilities have been added closer to the glamping pods.

 - You can buy a linen package when you book your glamping pod.
 This includes your bed linen (and very comfortable it is), but not towels or tea towels.